-The Trade Element may be created as a one off unit\ (does not need Admin support).
+The Trade Element may be created as a one off unit (does not need Admin support).
 You simply ask for this to be created in Orders.
 Comprises 20 Warriors and 10 Actives (30 people in total), with 30 Horses at startup.
 [These are additional people and horses, not taken from the existing Tribe].

 The Trade Element has movement bonus of 10 MV.
 It may not Scout or initiate combat (though it may be attacked - in which case it can defend).
 It may assign Warriors to Defense, Suppression and Security.
-It may Hunt, Fish and Herd, plus perform one other activity each turn (but not Engineering, Shipbuilding nor Scouting).
+It may Hunt (including Furriering as a variant on hunting), Fish and Herd, plus perform one other activity each turn (but not Engineering, Shipbuilding nor Scouting).